LiskArchive/lisk-sdk/lisk/README.md

 	'5384302058030309746', // 869890
 	'9352922026980330230', // 925165
 ],
+// For cases where block contains second signature transaction as well as other transactions
+// from the same account without including signSignature for other transactions.
+signSignature: ['7708475706877354541', '8340539534878295232'],
 // transfer transaction with null byte in the data field
 // SELECT * FROM transfer WHERE position('\x00' in data) > 0;
 transactionWithNullByte: ['11815860355204320743'], // 7292474